Chingu-cohorts/pmrok-chgmgt/Section-01.-Project-Manager-Concepts.md

 An important difference between a PM in a corporate setting and yourselves is that since we are operating in a volunteer environment just like every Open Source project you are also a coach, a motivator, and a role model.
-We can't order our team mates we must establish and environment that motivates them to be both innovative and productive.
+We can't order our team mates; We must establish an environment that motivates them to be both innovative and productive.

-In your role as a Chingu Project Manager’ your most important two tasks are to understand your teams needs and to remove any obstacles blocking their progress.
+In your role as a Chingu Project Manager, your most important two tasks are to understand your team's needs and to remove any obstacles blocking their progress.
 This requires a large amount of communication and a deep understanding of what resources, including people, are available in the Chingu organization.